 Experienced managers pursue a broad range of opportunities

 “The fund's diversification and balanced approach are designed to moderate volatility for investors.”

 In managing the stock portion of the portfolio, Kate Lakin works with a team of equity research analysts.
 The team pursues a risk-aware strategy and invests in stocks across all sectors that may have value or growth characteristics.

-For the fund's fixed-income investments, Paul Scanlon and Emily Shanks assemble a mix of government and investment-grade bonds.
+For the fund's fixed-income investments, Paul Scanlon and Andrew Benson assemble a mix of government and investment-grade bonds.
 Historically, government bonds have shown relatively low correlation with stocks, which can help to dampen the impact of stock market downturns on fund performance.